gotzl/hid-fanatecff/README.md

 | ------ | ------- |
 | AUR | [`hid-fanatecff-dkms`](https://aur.archlinux.org/packages/hid-fanatecff-dkms) |

-## Status

-### Implementation
+## Implementation

-#### Integration with Linux Kernel Subsystems
+### Integration with Linux Kernel Subsystems

-This driver implements a [Linux force-feedback (FF) driver](https://www.kernel.org/doc/html/latest/input/ff.html), allowing force-feedback effects to be uploaded via the standard API.
+This driver implements a [Linux force-feedback (FF) driver](https://www.kernel.org/doc/html/latest/input/ff.html), allowing force-feedback effects to be uploaded via the standard Linux libinput API.
 These effects are translated into a custom HID protocol and sent to the device asynchronously, using a timer that defaults to 2ms.

 Supported are a bunch of effects, the code is largely copy-pasted/adapted from [new-lg4ff](https://github.com/berarma/new-lg4ff).
 Currently, FF_FRICTION and FF_INERTIA effects have experimental support in this driver.

 Additionally, the driver integrates with the [Linux LED interface](https://www.kernel.org/doc/html/latest/leds/leds-class.html), enabling control of the RPM and other LEDs found on most Fanatec wheel rims.
 This is achieved by writing to the appropriate `sysfs` files.
 Further details on these and other `sysfs` files exposed by the driver can be found in the [Device-Specific Section](#device-specific).

-#### Integration with Wine/Proton
+### Integration with Wine/Proton

 Wine/Proton provides multiple methods for accessing HID devices.
-Typically, it interfaces with the Linux input subsystem either directly or through SDL, using this information to create a corresponding Windows input device.
+Typically, it interfaces with the Linux libinput subsystem either directly or through SDL, using this information to create a corresponding Windows input device.
 While this allows games to utilize HID and force-feedback functionality, it does not support LEDs or other advanced features.

 Notably, the Fanatec SDK—used by certain games—often encounters issues when interacting with the Windows input device created in this manner.